Amadeus VI of Savoy: Marriage and children

 Throughout his youth, negotiations took place for him to marry a royal bride.
 In 1338, he was engaged to Margaret of Bohemia, a three-year-old daughter of Charles IV, Holy Roman Emperor.
 From 1340 to 1344, he was betrothed to Joanna of Bourbon, niece of Philip VI of France.
 This marriage would have come with a dowry of fifty thousand florins.
 In 1347, he renounced that engagement, and became engaged instead to Joan of Burgundy, daughter of Philip of Burgundy and Joan I, Countess of Auvergne.
 This would have placed Amadeus as heir to her brother, Philip I, Duke of Burgundy.
 The three-year-old heiress was brought to the court of Savoy to be raised.
-In the summer of 1351, Amadeus sent to Edward III of England, seeking to marry his daughter, Isabella.
+In the summer of 1351, Amadeus sent to King Edward III of England, seeking to marry his daughter, Isabella.
 This petition was protested by Amadeus of Geneva.
 Joan remained at the court until 18 April 1355, when she was sent to a convent in Poissy to live out her life.

 He was married in 1355 in Paris to Bonne of Bourbon, the sister-in-law of Charles V of France.
 They had three children: